tax25/arduino_car_code/README.md

 sensor.
 I chose to re-write the code 4 times and not make a function because, at least in my experience, the code would be too slow and the car wouldn't be as reactive as it is with the code written like this.

+I changed the way i calculate the distances of the sensors, rather than writing 4 times the code, i used a for loop.

 The set_motor_speed_and_steering function has a lot of parameters, I think that in the future I'll optimize it with less parameters, because like this it is